giuliodondi/kOS-Shuttle_OPS1/README.md

 The script then enters an infinite loop displaying the results of an orbital analysis, calculating the erros with respect to the desired orbit.
 At this point you can halt the script with ctrl+C in the script window.
 **Do not forget that the nominal ascent puts the shuttle on a trajectory that dips back into the atmosphere for ET disposal.
 You must perform manually an OMS bun to circularise.**

+## Aborts

+**Caveat:
+The Shuttle has its engines pointed away from the main vehicle axis and as such there is coupling between yaw and roll.
+This script uses the kOS built-in steering manager which is unaware of this coupling and thus struggles at times.
+Triggering a failure of the center engine can lead to loss of control as kOS is no longer able to control roll independently of yaw.
+The vessel configuration files for abort scenarions will select either SSME 0 or SSME1 at random for shutdown.
+These engines must correspond to the left and right SSME so that the centre one is left running.
+This is why I instructed you to place them in a certain sequence.**

 ## RTLS abort